giovannellilab/Geomosaic/docs/source/index.md

 <br>

-Welcome to the documentation of our flexible **metagenomic pipeline** combining biological and geochemical data to outline biosphere and geosphere interactions.
+Welcome to the documentation of our flexible **a flexible bioinformatics platform** integrating complementary metagenomic analyses from sequencing reads to genomes.

 It has been designed to be user friendly and higly customizable, with no bioinformatic expertise required.